Not your keys - Not your bitcoin.

 In browser wallets

-In browser extension wallets are for directly interacting with websites.
+In browser extension wallets typically lightning only are for directly interacting with websites.
 You may be on a news feed where it costs a few sats to view instead of the usual dreaded adverts & privacy sucking cookies.
 Examples include Alby which can be installed into Firefox.

 Hardware wallets.